Jwakers/overload/README.md

 ### Bugs

 - [x] Remove cardio exercises from the exercise library
+- [x] On Iphone we need the UI to avoid the notch at the bottom of the screen
 - [ ] Clicking toasts close the drawers
 - [ ] Signed out users can see the nav and start workouts
 - [ ] Edit exercise button does not work (happened when workout sets were all deleted)